Emmanuelraj/eventApp/README.md

-# eventApp -version -1
+# eventApp-version-1
-   This Mini Project provides Basic Under Registeration and Login Using MEAN
+   This Mini Project provides Basic Understanding Registeration and Login Using MEAN

 # Technologies used:
     Mlab